-Day 18: Yangtze River Cruise
+Day 24: Yangtze River Cruise - Shanghai

 Visit the Three Gorges Dam, the largest hydroelectric dam in the world.
 Disembark the ship and drive approximately 20 minutes through the surrounding areas (the coach is not permitted to stop for photos) to the viewing area above the ship locks where you can truly appreciate the scale of this hydroelectric project.
 There is a small museum and a lookout point here.
 The sightseeing will involve around 1 hour on foot.
-Later, transfer to Yichang to board a 2 hour flight to cosmopolitan Shanghai.
+Later, transfer to Yichang and board your flight to the cosmopolitan Shanghai, the flight will take approximately 1 hour 50 minutes.

 Please note flights in this region are subject to change and can often be changed last minute, we aim to ensure passengers are transferred direct from Yichang.
-However, it may be necessary to transfer 6 hours by road to Wuhan to board a flight to Shanghai.
+However, it may be necessary to transfer 6 hours by road to Wuhan to board your flight to Shanghai.